 Raised or buckling paint and tiny holes on the wood each indicate a presence of termites.
 Pushing on the wood with a screwdriver or knife will easily break through the thin outer shell.
 You will then be able to see tunnels through the wood.
 The weakening of the wood will allow you to see what appears to be crushed or damaged wood at any load-bearing location.
 These are indicators of a heavy infestation that has more than likely been taking place for years.

 What To Do If You Suspect You Have A Termite Problem

-Identifying a presence of termites in the home does not necessarily mean you have a crisis or a badly damaged home.
+Identifying termites in the home does not necessarily mean you have a crisis or a badly damaged home.
 The structural damage from termites takes place slowly.
 However, quickly recognizing the infestation of termites will drastically reduce the amount of damage.
 All property owners should make regular inspections, looking for telltale signs of termites to prevent damage to the home.
-Key areas to inspect should be any wood construction in basements and crawl spaces, all sills and floor joists, basement window frames and wood under porches.
-Pay attention to any area where concrete slabs, steps or porches connect to the wooden components of the building.
+Key areas to inspect should be any wood construction in basements and crawl spaces, all sills and floor joists, basement window frames, and wood under porches.
+Pay attention to any area where concrete slabs, steps, or porches connect to the wooden components of the building.